 After making your final payment, submit the PSLF application.
-You have to keep working full-time for a qualifying employer when you apply.
+You must keep working full-time for a qualifying employer when you apply.

 Once received, FedLoan Servicing will notify you.
-You're not required to make payments while your application is processed.
-Any payments made in excess of 120 will be refunded to you once the eligible loans are forgiven.
+You’re not required to make payments while your application is processed.
+Any payments made over 120 will be refunded to you once the eligible loans are forgiven.

 Your nonprofit employer doesn’t qualify for PSLF?
 You have other options.

-You're not alone if you learn the nonprofit you work for doesn't meet PSLF's strict requirements.
+You’re not alone if you learn your employer doesn’t meet PSLF’s strict requirements.
 There are other options.

 - Stay in an income-driven repayment plan.
 IBR, ICR, PAYE, and REPAYE will forgive your remaining balance after 20 or 25 years, depending on the plan and if you borrowed federal loans for graduate school.
-Right now, the forgiven amount is tax-exempt.
+Right now, the forgiven loan balance is tax-exempt.
 But that may change in 2026.